 This guide is meant to explain what the most popular types of hosting are, going over what each offers and who it’s best for.
 That said, if you’re new to the world of web hosting and overwhelmed by the number of options, you shouldn’t be too worried about hosting types.
 Going for a web host’s “web hosting” or “shared hosting” plan is usually the best bet for beginners.

 Hosting Types Overview

 Now that you understand what a hosting type is, we’re going to go over the four most popular versions.
 In addition to explaining how each type of hosting works, we’re going to give recommendations for who should use which type of hosting.
-We’re also going to pull from our web hosting reviews to offer provider recommendations along the way.

 If you want to skip the gory details, here’s a quick overview of the different types of hosting: